syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 Right
 </td>
 <td>
-The text on the progress bar can be set to right by using `TextAlignment` property.
+The text on the progress bar can be set to right using the `TextAlignment` property.
 The `ValueMode` property should be set to `Percentage` or `Value`.
 </td>
 </tr>
 </table>

-Below code, applies the text alignment style as left,
+The following code sample demonstrates how to apply the text alignment style to left.

 {% tabs %}
 {% highlight c# %}